Chapter 2: Use Cases

 Over many years of operation, these approaches have become more sophisticated.
 For example, B4 evolved from treating all traffic equally to supporting a range of traffic classes with different levels of tolerance to delay and availability requirements.
 Examples of traffic classes included: (1) copying user data (e.g., email, documents, audio/video) to remote datacenters for availability; (2) accessing remote storage by computations that run over distributed data sources; and (3) pushing large-scale data to synchronize state across multiple datacenters.
 These classes are ordered in increasing volume, decreasing latency sensitivity, and decreasing overall priority.
 For example, user-data represents the lowest volume on B4, is the most latency sensitive, and is of the highest priority.
 By breaking traffic up into these classes with different properties, and running a path calculation algorithm for each one, the team was able to considerably improve the efficiency of the network, while still meeting the requirements of the most demanding applications.

 Through a combination of centralizing the decision-making process, programatically rate-limiting traffic at the senders, and differentiating three classes of traffic, Google has been able to drive their link utilizations to nearly 100%.
 This is two to three times better than the 30-40% average utilization that WAN links are typically provisioned for, which is necessary to allow those networks to deal with both traffic bursts and link/switch failures.
 The Google experience with SDN is an interesting one, and shows the value of being able to customize the network and the power of centralized control to change networking abstractions.
-A conversation with Amin Vahdat, Jennifer Rexford, and David Clark is especially insightful about the thought process in adopting SDN:
+A conversation with Amin Vahdat, Jennifer Rexford, and David Clark is especially insightful about the thought process in adopting SDN.